hschwentner/hschwentner.io/index.md

 feature_row_services:
   - title: "Consulting"
     excerpt: >
-        You want to understand Domain-Driven Design?
+        You want to understand Domain-Driven-Design?
 Or you have a monolith/big ball of mud/legacy software you want to split?
 Or you're building software from scratch and don't know how?
         <br/>
         <br/>
         I work with your team to get the job done!